 Creating a Potager Garden Design

 Plan & determine where you want to set up this gorgeous garden design and visualize.
-For us, we have a lot of different animals so I’m limited on areas to grow as big of a garden as I want.
-But, I still dream big.
+Choose a focal point.

 The next thing to consider for design are the edges.
 For our farm, I’m filling in between plants and the outer edging with florals and herbs.
 I have flowering vines that I’m using along my fence line.